asterisk/documentation/docs/Development/Asterisk-Project-Infrastructure-Future/index.md

----
+!!! info ""

-**Information:**  If you have previously contributed to Asterisk then it is best to ensure that the email address you have used in your commits is also linked to your Github, for proper attribution and searching.
+    If you have previously contributed to Asterisk then it is best to ensure that the email address you have used in your commits is also linked to your Github, for proper attribution and searching.
 This is not required but would be ideal.

----
+[//]: # (end-info)

 Issue Tracking